 Read about how we helped the Chief Information Officer at a global law firm by building an application that ingests PDFs, extracts text, and automatically find answers to questions.
-We used natural language processing, which eliminated the need for attorneys to manually find information in public documents and enter it into an online survey.
+We used natural language processing, eliminating the need for attorneys to manually find information in public documents and enter it into an online survey.

 A law firm needed to extract information from corporate governance documents and store it in a database.
-Those documents, generally available as PDFs, include information on roles, rights, and responsibilities of different parties (e.g., board of directors, shareholders, managers), how decisions are made, methods for monitoring actions and their outcomes that affect stakeholders, executive compensation, and many other vital elements of the structure of the corporation.
-The existing method was completely manual, with lawyers reading the documents, filling in a web-based form with the desired information, and then saving the form’s contents to a database.
-If you’ve ever had the pleasure of reading corporate governance documents, you’ll know that they are long, detailed, and boring, making this an extremely labor intensive and costly task.
+Those documents, generally available as PDFs, include information on roles, rights, and responsibilities of different parties (e.g., the board of directors, shareholders, managers), how decisions are made, methods for monitoring actions and their outcomes that affect stakeholders, executive compensation, and many other vital elements of the structure of the corporation.
+The existing method was entirely manual, with lawyers reading the documents, filling in a web-based form with the desired information, and then saving the form’s contents to a database.
+If you’ve ever had the pleasure of reading corporate governance documents, you’ll know that they are long, detailed, and boring, making this an extremely labor-intensive and costly task.

 How Natural Language Processing Helped